scalding-io/social-media-analytics/README.md

  * **CMS** : Count-Min sketch

 Using [Scalding](https://github.com/twitter/scalding) & [algebird](https://github.com/twitter/algebird/) and sample datasets from wikipedia,
-stackexchange and also synthetic data are used to demonstrate the capabilities of approximation algorithms and to present use cases and performance measurements.
+stackexchange and also synthetic data the capabilities of approximation algorithms are demonstrated together with use cases and performance measurements.

 For performance comparisons we are comparing Hive against Scalding & Algebird.

-Overall i hope that together with the book, this code repository can bring some more light into the usefulness of HLL, BF, CM sketches in modern analytics either in batch mode (MapReduce) or in a different execution fabrics.
+Overall i hope that together with the book, this code repository can bring some more light into the usefulness of HLL, BF, CMS in modern analytics either in batch mode (MapReduce) or in other execution fabrics.

 # Performance evaluation

-The setup is a `Cloudera 5.2.4` Hadoop cluster consisting of 7 **x** `r3.8xlarge` Amazon EC2 nodes, each offering:
+The setup is a `Cloudera 5.2.4` Hadoop cluster consisting of `7 x r3.8xlarge` Amazon EC2 nodes, each offering:
  + 32 CPUs
  + 244 GB RAM
- + 3 x 1 TeraByte magnetic EBS volumes
+ + 3 x 1 TByte magnetic EBS volumes

 The technologies evaluated are:
  + Scalding version = `0.13.1`